 Anthony Bennett went from the No. 1 pick of the 2013 draft to out of the league in just four seasons

-To no one’s surprise, the Philadelphia 76ers drafted Markelle Fultz with the first pick of the 2017 NBA Draft on Thursday night.
+At this point, we are all just waiting for the New Orleans Pelicans to draft Zion Williamson with the first pick of the 2019 NBA Draft on June 20, because it's going to happen.
 Only time will tell if he will be a solid player, a Hall of Famer or an all-time bust.

 However, even if his career does not pan out, he has to seriously underperform, make poor life choices or choose a different path to make this list.
 Here are the five worst No. 1 overall draft picks in NBA history.